2DGD-F0TH/2DGD_F0TH/chapters/004_GameDev_Basics/004_Camera.md

 #### Full-Tracking Camera {#fully_tracking_camera}

 Sometimes our levels don't span only horizontally, so we need to track the player in both axes, keeping it in the center of the screen at all times.
-This is good for platformers that don't require extremely precise manouvering, since precise manouvering could result in way too much movement from the camera.
+This is good for platformers that don't require extremely precise maneuvering, since precise maneuvering could result in way too much movement from the camera.

 ![Example of a full-tracking camera](./images/camera/fulltrack.png){width=50%}